LiMinggang/madedit-mod/README.txt

 New: Automatically advance number for new file in NoNameXX
 New: Change insert mode to insertion while changing from hex to text mode
 New: Use indent size of current line instead of tha last line that has non-space/tab char
+New: Add Spanish dictionary in release since a lot of downloads from Spanish
 Fix: Match brace pair has bug if it was in comment or string(From MadEdit)
 Fix: Select contents between a brace pair has bug
 Fix: Size of the dictionary selection and path is too small under Ubuntu